As a classroom teacher, you’re entitled to dedicated time for planning and preparation, otherwise known as conference time.

 Under the Texas Education Code, every classroom teacher is entitled to at least 450 minutes within each two-week period for instructional preparation, including parent-teacher conferences, evaluating students’ work, and lesson planning.

-You must be given a prep period of at least 45 consecutive minutes on any given instructional day; your prep period cannot be divided up throughout the day.
+Your prep period must consist of at least 45 consecutive minutes on any given instructional day; it cannot be divided up throughout the day.
 During a planning and preparation period, a classroom teacher cannot be required to participate in any other activity.

 Unlike your duty-free lunch break, however, planning and preparation periods are duty time.
 This means you are not free to leave campus or engage in non-school related activities during your designated planning and prep times.